Overview

 The course content includes but not limited to …

-• Defination and Goals
+• Definition and Goals

 • Roles and Responsibilities